The Officers Club: History

-Brands such as Officers Club, Twisted Soul, Crosshatch and Mossimo are found at Door to Door.
-They fell into administration twice in 10 years and they sold to other companies twice.
-JJB Sports owned it from 1998 to 2009 when Door to Door closed down.

 Administration

 2008 administration

 In December 2008 the company entered administration, and on 23 December The Officers Club's administrators PricewaterhouseCoopers decided to close 32 of the 150 stores immediately.
 PricewaterhouseCoopers also announced that 118 stores had been sold to TimeC 1215 limited for an undisclosed fee.
 TimeC 1215 was backed by David Charlton, the then CEO of The Officers Club business.
 This deal saved around 900 jobs.

 2011 administration and sale

 In 2011 the Officers Club had just more than 100 stores, with total of around 800 staff employed across the business.
 On 29 March 2011 the company entered administration again.
 As part of this process 47 stores were sold to rival menswear retailer Blue Inc, with staff at these stores retaining their jobs.
 The Officers Club brand name was also purchased and retained by the Blue Inc business.

 2016 administration

 On 7 Jan 2016, parent company Blue Inc again brought in administrators to troubled Officers Club, itself owned and operated by subsidiary business "A. Levy and Sons" whom also own leases to Blue Inc's stores; there were to be around 50 affected stores.

 On 21 Jan 2016 a number of Officers Club stores were closed with administration notices displayed, the majority remained open.